ravagerWT/TD-Ameritrade-Trading-History-Classifier/README.md

 *A: Add new trading history into a existing processed file is not supported by current version.
 You need to manually integrate them into existing spreadsheet file.*

+Q: How to change program interface language?

+*A: Click `Open Setting Editor` button and choose language for the interface.*

 ## ChangeLog

 Please see the [CHANGELOG.md](CHANGELOG.md) file for details.